iterative/dvc.org/static/docs/commands-reference/repro.md

   executing the commands.

 - `-i`, `--interactive` - ask for confirmation before reproducing each stage.
-  The stage is only run if the user types "y".
+  The stage is only executed if the user types "y".

 - `-p`, `--pipeline` - reproduce the entire pipelines that the stage file `targets` belong to.
 Use `dvc pipeline show <target>.dvc` to show the parent